-After initialization the upper line of the display will begin to show temperature measurements sensed at the tip of the probe.
-Place the tip of the probe into the object that you want to measure the temperature.
+After initialization the upper line of the display begins to show temperature measurements sensed by the probe.
+Place the probe into the object where you want to measure the temperature.
 DO NOT force the probe or otherwise allow it to be bent, stressed, or overheated.
 It can be easily damaged if misused.
-For further suggestions on handling the probe and using the 1521 and probe to measure temperature accurately, see Section 6.5.
-For information on the various modes of operation of the 1521see Section 7.
+For further suggestions on handling the probe and using the 1522 and probe to measure temperature accurately, see Section 6.5.
+For information on the various modes of operation of the 1522 see Section 7.